Jazzyekim/Loc8r/README.md

 MCP Playwright Scanner
 Commands:
-  url <https://...>  -> navigate to a URL in the opened page scan               -> scan current page for interactable elements and print XPaths help               -> show this help quit/exit          -> close browser and exit Launching Chromium...
+  url <https://...>  -> navigate to a URL in the opened page scan               -> scan current page for interactable elements and print locators (XPath, CSS, id, role) help               -> show this help quit/exit          -> close browser and exit Launching Chromium...